gregpalmr/alluxio-on-emr/README.md

      alluxio fs ls -R /data/tpcds/ | more

 ## Step 9.
-Use Alluxio Transparent URI with existing Hive tables (Enterprise Edition only)
+Use Alluxio Transparent URI with existing Hive tables

 If you are using the Enterprise Edition of Alluxio, then you can take advantage of Alluxio's Transparent URI capability.
-This will allow you to use the same Hive table definitions that you currently use for direct access to your data (such as hdfs:// or s3://).
+This will allow you to use the same Hive table definitions that you currently use for direct access to your data (such as hdfs:// or s3://), but redirect the read/write requests to the Alluxio virtual file system.

-To simulate this capability and to invoke the Transparent URI capability, create a Hive table that uses a LOCATION clause that references an S3 end-point.
+To demonstrate the Transparent URI capability, create a Hive table that uses a LOCATION clause that references an S3 end-point or a hdfs end-point.
 It will contain a LOCATION clause like this:

      LOCATION 's3://alluxio-emr-bucket/data/tpcds/store_sales/'